syahmi/mutabaah-design-system/README.md

 The `build.js` script handles more than just minification:

+- **Command Palette Integration:** Builds a comprehensive index of sections, components, icons, and system commands for the global `⌘K` palette.
 - **CSS/JS Minification:** Uses `lightningcss` and `esbuild` for extremely fast bundling and minification.
 - **HTML Minification:** Inlines CSS and minifies HTML structure via `html-minifier-terser`.
 - **Content Hashing:** JavaScript files are content-hashed for aggressive long-term caching.